State's corovovirus cases soar by 7,569 after 75,000 tests dumped by Quest in one day

 The two classes had no additions.

-Seventy-five people from 25 to 34 also have died from the virus, with 2 additions.
+Seventy-five people from 25 to 34 also have died from the virus, with no changes.

 Ninety-three percent of the fatalities are 55 and older and 61 percent are 75 and older.
 A smaller percentage of older people have tested positive – 28 percent age 55 and older and 7 percent 75 and older.